AFK-AlignedFamKernel/afk_monorepo/apps/pwa/src/components/Livestream/EXTERNAL_URL_SUPPORT.md

 ## URL Priority in LivestreamMain

-The streaming URL is computed with the following priority:
+The streaming URL is computed with the following **strict priority**:

-1. **NIP-53 event data** - Extracted from event tags or content (handles external URLs)
+1. **NIP-53 event data** - **HIGHEST PRIORITY** - Always checked first, handles both internal and external URLs
-2. **WebSocket streaming context** - Internal streams only
+2. **WebSocket streaming context** - Only if no event URL found (internal streams only)
-3. **Stream status** - Internal streams only
+3. **Stream status** - Only if no event URL found (internal streams only)
 4. **Fallback to null** - Show appropriate UI

+**Important**: NIP-53 event streaming URLs always take priority over any other source, including WebSocket context and internal stream construction.

 ## Handling Differences